-The First Stella-Maris Hospital, located at 127 Du Couvent Road in Bouctouche is recognized as a Local Historic Place for its former function as the original Stella-Maris Hospital, for its association with the McLaughlin Family and for its architecture.
+The First Stella-Maris Hospital, situated at 127 Du Couvent Road in Bouctouche, is acknowledged as a Local Historic Place for its role as the original Stella-Maris Hospital, its connection to the McLaughlin Family, and its architectural significance.

-The heritage value of the first Stella-Maris Hospital lies in its former function as a hospital.
-In 1947, nurse Aline Michaud-Marcoux, with the support of her husband, Dr. Robert Marcoux, and her father, Félix Michaud, established the region’s first hospital within the residence.
-This was considered a major event.
-The value of the medical care provided to the people at the original hospital facility was immeasurable.
+The heritage value of the first Stella-Maris Hospital is rooted in its prior function as a hospital.
+Nurse Aline Michaud-Marcoux, supported by her husband Dr. Robert Marcoux and her father Félix Michaud, established the region’s inaugural hospital within the residence in 1947.
+This event was considered a significant milestone, and the value of the medical care provided to the community at this original facility was invaluable.

-The first Stella-Maris Hospital is also recognized for its association with the family who lived there.
-This middle-class home was the residence of Michael McLaughlin and family before being transformed into a hospital.
+The First Stella-Maris Hospital is also notable for its association with the family who resided there.
+The middle-class home belonged to Michael McLaughlin and his family before being converted into a hospital.

-During a trip to Europe in 1881, local priest, Father Michaud, went to Ireland where he met Michael McLaughlin.
-The young Irishman then accompanied the priest back to Canada.
-He later married Sophie Michaud, Father Michaud’s niece.
-Michael McLaughlin would become the founder of the McLaughlin Company Ltd.
+During a European trip in 1881, local priest Father Michaud met Michael McLaughlin in Ireland.
+The young Irishman subsequently accompanied the priest back to Canada and later married Sophie Michaud, Father Michaud’s niece.
+Michael McLaughlin went on to become the founder of McLaughlin Company Ltd.

 This post has already been read 1553 times!